 The Board shall fund and support projects which will be performed or displayed to the campus community.
 This may include but is not restricted to independent performance projects, senior recitals, senior art shows, and senior capstone projects.

+SAAB shall establish a once a month deadline for Arts and Expression grant applications.

 Program & Conference Grant

 SAAB shall support student participating in outside educational programs and conferences that aid study or present research that has been conducted either alone or in collaboration with professors or other students of the College.
 SAAB’s interest is to facilitate student participation in these functions with the hope that participation will bring information and experience back to classes, seminars, symposia, etc., thereby enriching the Lewis & Clark community.